puppetlabs/puppet-specifications/language/resource-api/README.md

 A transport connects providers to the remote target.
 It consists of the schema and the implementation.
 The schema is defined in the same manner as a `Type`, except instead of `attributes` you define `connection_info` which describes the shape of the data which should be passed to the implementation for a connection to be made.

 Password attributes should also set `sensitive: true` to ensure that this data is handled securely.
+Attributes marked with this flag will allow any UI based off this schema to make appropriate presentation choices.
+The value will be passed to the transport wrapped in a `Puppet::Pops::Types::PSensitiveType::Sensitive`.
+This will keep the value from being logged or saved inadvertently while it is being transmitted between components.

 The transport implementation must implement the following methods: